 - Distillate-to-concentrate Ratio: In general, enough liquid must move through the evaporator to wet the heated walls.
 Due to a lack of wall wetting and fluid velocity, particles on heat transfer surfaces may foul and salt, resulting in reduced heat transfer and possibly product quality degradation due to hot spots on the heating surface.
 Recycling of portion of the concentrate may be necessary for operations that need high distillate-to-concentrate ratios.

-- Distillate vapor velocity (pressure drop and entrainment): In the evaporator tubes and heating jackets, the vapour velocity must be considered.
+- Distillate vapour velocity (pressure drop and entrainment): In the evaporator tubes and heating jackets, the vapour velocity must be considered.
 To achieve adequate heat-exchanger coefficients without exceeding pressure drop, erosion, or entrainment limits, sufficient velocities are required.
-The vapor/liquid separator’s specifications for separation efficiency and pressure drop must be carefully considered.
+The vapour/liquid separator’s specifications for separation efficiency and pressure drop must be carefully considered.

 - Heat transfer Medium: The type of evaporator chosen could be influenced by the heat transfer medium.
 Evaporators that are heated by liquid have lower overall heat exchanger coefficients and require a larger heat transfer surface.
 If the product is temperature-stable, hot oil heating can help overcome the reduced heat-transfer coefficient.
 This could allow a smaller evaporator to be used in some circumstances.

-- Materials required of construction: The required materials of construction may be a crucial factor to consider when choosing an evaporator.
+- Materials required for construction: The required materials for construction may be a crucial factor to consider when choosing an evaporator.
 The heat-exchanger surface material is critical because it not only influences the overall material cost but also dictates the material’s thermal conductivity, which influences the overall heat-exchanger coefficient and necessary surface area.